 You may be asking yourself if – or have indeed already heard that – there is a weight limit for skydiving.
 Yes, there is a weight limit for skydiving.
 While there is no minimum weight requirement, the maximum weight for tandem skydiving is 230lbs.
-Additionally, you need to be at least eighteen years old and therefore adult-sized), the max weight for tandem skydiving is 230lbs.
-This is for a few reasons and they are important, so let’s have a look…
+Additionally, you need to be at least eighteen years old and therefore adult-sized.
+The weight restrictions in skydiving are there for a few reasons and they are important, so let’s have a look…

-Getting things into the sky and keeping them there is a complicated business, and success has a great deal to do with the weight of whatever you are trying to get airborne.
+Getting objects into the sky and keeping them there is a complicated business, and success has a great deal to do with the weight of whatever you are trying to get airborne.
 Compared to what you might be used to when flying places, skydiving aircraft are relatively small – and it is crucial that they are both full people and also balanced correctly.
 In order for a skydiving center to function well as a business, it is important that as often as possible every ‘slot’ in the plane is filled before it takes off.
 A full plane is easily within operational parameters.
-However, an aircraft’s weight and balance is important and therefore, may impose weight restrictions that affect each skydiver on the plane.
+However, an aircraft’s weight and balance are important and therefore, may impose weight restrictions that affect each skydiver on the plane.

 As with any aircraft, skydiving equipment is a careful balance of strength and size.
 A parachute system is worn like a backpack and therefore must not be too big.
 At the same time, it needs to be strong enough to support whoever is using it.
 Skydiving equipment is well designed and built – but even so, it still acquires wear and tear from each use.
-The official weight limit is within parameters laid out by the manufacturers of the parachutes and harnesses we use, and to overload, it would mean it wears out much faster than it is supposed to – thereby putting pressure on the business side of things with all the extra maintenance on top of the already thorough and regular procedures.
+The official weight limit with a parachute is within parameters laid out by the manufacturers of the parachutes and harnesses we use.
+To overload a parachute with too much weight would mean it wears out much faster than it is supposed to – thereby putting pressure on the business side of things with all the extra maintenance on top of the already thorough and regular procedures.

 Anyone who has experienced the thrill of freefall cannot help but tell others about it and try to get them involved, and here at Skydive Tecumseh, we definitely want everybody to go skydiving.
 230lbs is not exactly small so most people easily qualify, but if you are over this then it is perhaps not the end of the world – there is a small amount of wiggle room.
 If you are over the limit but are size and weight proportionate then give us a call and we will see what we can do.
 If you are carrying a few extra pounds that you perhaps don’t need then maybe let this be motivation for you and a target to aim for.
 What better way to celebrate getting into shape than by launching that shape from an airplane at 14,000 feet?
 Skydiving is very much worth the effort, and when you are ready – we are waiting for you.
 Contact us to book your jump today!